MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    :::column-end:::
    :::column span="1":::

-   Can opt in to override branch policies by checking <strong>Override branch policies and enable merge</strong> when completing a PR.
+   Can opt in to override branch policies by checking **Override branch policies and enable merge** when completing a PR.

-   <blockquote>Bypass policies when completing pull requests</b> and <b>Bypass policies when pushing</b> replace <b>Exempt From Policy Enforcement</b>.
+   > Bypass policies when completing pull requests and **Bypass policies when pushing** replace **Exempt From Policy Enforcement**.
 Applies to Azure DevOps Server 2019 and later versions. </blockquote>

    :::column-end:::
 :::row-end:::